+1. The right to a design applied for or a registered design may be transferred, under agreement, together with or separately from other rights of the design holder, related to his business, with the exception of the cases where a successor in title has not been granted an authorisation or given a consent pursuant to subparagraph 3 or 4 of Article 9 of this Law.
+Unless the agreement provides otherwise, the transfer of business shall include the transfer of the right to a design.

+2. The right to a design applied for or to a registered design may be transferred in respect of a part of the design examples.

+3. The transfer of a right to a design applied for or a registered design shall be recorded in the Design Register of the Republic of Lithuania upon the request of one of the parties to the transfer, provided a fixed fee is paid and the following documents are submitted to the State Patent Bureau:

+1) a request to record the transfer;

+2) a document certifying the transfer and signed by the parties to the transfer or an extract from the transfer agreement, signed by one of the parties to the transfer or the representative thereof;

+3) the power of attorney issued to the representative (where appropriate);

+4) an authorisation or consent referred to in subparagraph 3 or 4 of Article 9 of this Law and granted to a successor in title (where appropriate).

-- 1. The right to a design applied for or a registered design may be transferred, under agreement, together with or separately from other rights of the design holder, related to his business.
-Unless the agreement provides otherwise, the transfer of business shall include the transfer of the right to a design. - 2.
-The right to a design applied for or to a registered design may be transferred in respect of a part of the design examples. - 3.
-The transfer of a right to a design applied for or a registered design shall be recorded in the Design Register of the Republic of Lithuania upon the request of one of the parties to the transfer, provided the following documents have been submitted to the State Patent Bureau: - 1) a request to record the transfer; - 2) a document certifying the transfer; - 3) a document certifying the payment of a fixed fee; - 4) the power of attorney issued to the representative (where appropriate). - 4.
-The State Patent Bureau shall examine the submitted documents within a month's period from the day of receipt of the documents specified in paragraph 3 of this Article and, provided that the documents meet the requirements of this Article, shall record the data relating to the transfer of the applied for or registered design in the Design Register of the Republic of Lithuania.
+4. The State Patent Bureau shall examine the submitted documents within a time limit set out in the Regulations and, provided that the documents satisfy the requirements of this Article and the Regulations, shall record the data relating to the transfer of a design applied for or a registered design in the Design Register of the Republic of Lithuania.
+Having established that the submitted documents do not satisfy the requirements laid down in this Law or the Regulations, the State Patent Bureau shall send the applicant, the proprietor of the design holder or his representative a notification identifying the deficiencies and suggestions for their remedy.
+If the said deficiencies are not remedied within one month from the dispatch of the said notification, the request to record the transfer in the Design Register of the Republic of Lithuania shall be deemed not to have been submitted.

-5. A transfer of the right to an applied for or registered design shall become effective from the date of recording of the data relating to the transfer of the right to the applied for or registered design in the Design Register of the Republic of Lithuania.
+5. A transfer of the right to an applied for or registered design shall become effective from its recording in the Design Register of the Republic of Lithuania.
 The data relating to the transfer of the right to a registered design shall be published in the Official Bulletin of the State Patent Bureau.